valleyofdoom/PC-Tuning/README.md

 <h3 id="registry-options-documentation">11.7.1.
 Registry Options Documentation <a href="#registry-options-documentation">(permalink)</a></h3>

 > [!IMPORTANT]
-> As of now, the script does not revert options if re-run.
-For example, if the script was run with an option set to ``true``, then running the script with a given option set to ``false`` will not revert the changed made as the script is unaware of the previous state of the registry keys associated with the option.
-This functionality may be implemented in the future but for now, use the ``-get_option_keys <option>`` argument with the script to get all relevant keys for a given option so that you can revert them manually.
+> The script does not support reverting options.
+For example, if the script was run with an option set to ``true``, running the script again with it set to ``false`` will not revert changes made because the previous state of entries are not recorded.
+The script is designed for a single-use, one-time setup.
+Use the ``-get_option_keys <option>`` argument with the script or refer to [/docs/registry-opts.md](/docs/registry-opts.md) to get all relevant keys for a given option so that you can revert them manually if desired.

 |Option|Notes|Default Value|
 |---|---|---|